Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Massive 4D Abelian 2-Form Theory: Modified SF

 The {\it first} term on the r.h.s. of the above equation contributes the following (modulo a total spacetime derivative), namely;

-It is self-evident that there are {\it three} derivatives in the above expression because $H_{\mu\nu\lambda}$ contains one derivative.
+It is self-evident that there are {\it three} derivatives in the above expression because $H_{\mu\nu\lambda}$ contains {\it one} derivative.
 Thus, the expression in (17) belongs to a {\it higher} derivative term for our 4D theory.
 It is worthwhile to mention here that in our earlier work [12], the higher derivatives terms have been ignored.
 This is why, relevant terms in the Lagrangian density have been obtained by {\it trial} and {\it error} method.
-However, we note in our present endeavor that one can get rid of a {\it single} derivative by using the on-shell condition: $\partial_\lambda\,H^{\lambda \mu \nu } + m^2\,B^{\mu\nu} = 0$.
-All the {\it three} terms, on the r.h.s. of (16), {\it individually} contribute to the {\it same} result which can be added {\it together} to yield the following
+However, we note, in our present endeavor, that one can get rid of a {\it single} derivative by using the on-shell condition: $\partial_\lambda\,H^{\lambda \mu \nu } + m^2\,B^{\mu\nu} = 0$ which is equivalent to the EL-EoM: $(\Box + m^2)\, B_{\mu\nu} = 0$.
+It is the presence of the higher derivative term that the substitution of the on-shell condition does {\it not} make this term (in the Lagrangian density) equal to zero.
+This should be contrasted {\it against} the use of the on-shell conditions in the context of the simple cases of (i) the Dirac Lagrangian density, and (ii) the pure (Klein-Gorden) scalar field Lagrangian density (where there are {\it no} higher order derivatives).
+All the {\it three} terms, on the r.h.s. of (16), {\it individually} contribute to the {\it same} result which can be added {\it together} to yield

 where $\tilde \Phi_{\lambda \xi} = \partial_\lambda\,\tilde\phi_{\xi} - \partial_\xi\,\tilde\phi_\lambda$.
 It is interesting to point out that the above term has been incorporated into the BRST invariant Lagrangian density of our earlier work [12] on the {\it basis} of the trial and error method.
-However, as it self-evident, we have derived this term correctly in our present endeavor which is motivated by our earlier work on 2D Proca theory [8] where we have exploited {\it similar} trick to get rid of the higher derivative terms in the 2D {\it massive} Abelian 1-form (i.e. 2D Proca) theory.
+However, as it self-evident, we have derived this term correctly in our present endeavor which is motivated by our earlier work on the St{$\ddot u$}ckelberg-modified 2D Proca theory [8] where we have exploited {\it similar} kind of trick to get rid of the higher derivative terms.
 The mass term in Eq.
 (18) is just like the topological mass term of the $B \wedge F$ theory.
-In the {\it latter} theory, the 4D Abelian 2-form gauge theory {\it also} incorporates the Maxwell Abelian 1-form ($A^{(1)} = d\,x^\mu\,A_\mu$) gauge field with curvature 2-form $F^{(2)} = d\, A^{(1)}$.
+In the {\it latter} theory, the 4D Abelian 2-form theory {\it also} incorporates the Maxwell Abelian 1-form ($A^{(1)} = d\,x^\mu\,A_\mu$) gauge field with curvature 2-form $F^{(2)} = d\, A^{(1)}$.
 There are many ways to derive (18) from (16).
-However, we have chosen one of the {\it simplest} methods to derive the equation (18) which is {\it not} a {\it higher} derivative {\it culprit} term for our 4D massive Abelian 2-form theory.
+However, we have chosen one of the {\it simplest} methods to derive the equation (18) which is {\it not} a {\it higher} derivative {\it culprit} term for our 4D Abelian 2-form massive theory.